 The Palestinian [sic] leadership is attempting to portray the current Intifada as a kind of popular, spontaneous struggle that expresses the population's despair over the political situation.
-In reality, it is an Intifada supported and directed by the Palestinian leadership in Ramallah (the Palestinian Authority-PLO-Fatah) and Gaza (Hamas).

 It is a Palestinian strategy that has been seen before.
 The green light for violent agitation and terror attacks is given by the Palestinian leadership, and the message is translated into actions by field operatives of the Palestinian organizations or by Palestinian residents.
 The Palestinian leadership also guarantees a network of social and financial support to any Palestinian resident who is arrested, wounded, or harmed in the course of anti-Israeli terror activity, including monthly stipends for the individual and his or her family.